ibpsa/project1-boptest/examples/python/README.md

 The ``initialize`` function calculates the initial control inputs while the ``compute_control`` functions updates the control inputs of the BOPTEST test case based on recent measurements and forecasts, if needed.
+If the controller requires forecasts, the controller module should contain another function called ``update_forecasts``.
 Examples for control modules are provided in ``/controllers``.

 2. Develop a test script for performing the control test.
 In this script, instantiate the interface class implemented in ``interface.py``.
 Specify the ``controller_module.py`` to be used, as well as the combination of simulation start, warmup_period, and length or a predefined test case scenario.
-Optionally, users can also provide configurations of the customized KPIs and forecast information.
+Optionally, users can also provide a configuration of the customized KPIs and whether or not the controller uses forecast information.